Skip to content

 Option C: From the OPS Dashboard

-1. Go to the Dashboard (home page)
+1. Go to the Operations dashboard (home page)

 2. The Live Agent Status cards show real-time activity